erkyrath/glulxe/README.md

 only two do: RemGlk and IosGlk.
 (The latter is no longer supported on modern iOS, so RemGlk is your only real option.)

+The --autosave option tells the interpreter to write out autosave files at the end of each turn.
+The --autorestore tells it to load those files at startup time, thus starting the game where it was last autosaved.
+Note that --autosave will overwrite the autosave files if present, but you should not use --autorestore unless the files exist.

+There are two autosave files, by default kept in the current directory and named "autosave.json" and "autosave.glksave".
+You can change the directory with --autodir and the base filename with --autoname.

+In some contexts it is useful for every game to have a unique autosave location.
+You can do this by giving an --autoname value with a hash mark, e.g.:

+    ./glulxe --autosave --autoname auto-# filename.ulx

+The # character will be replaced with a (long) hex string that uniquely identifies the game file.
+(Pretty uniquely, at least.
+It's not a cryptographically strong hash.)

 Autosave covers two slightly different scenarios:

 ### Hedging against the possibility of process termination